 That hurt can manifest in terms of effect on an organisation’s finances and reputation, disruption to its operations, the theft and publication or misuse of its or its customers’ confidential data, the loss of customers and staff, and increased attention from regulators, for example.

-Undertaking a TPRM program requires an organisation to set the rules of third-party engagement.
+Undertaking a Third Party Risk Management program requires an organisation to set the rules of third-party engagement.
 These should take account of its third party risk management plociy, overall governance framework and tolerance level for risk, its data security and privacy policies, and any other factors considered relevant.

-At a high level, management of third-party risk has the following elements:
+At a high level, managing third party risks has the following elements:

 1. Prior to establishing a contractual relationship with a potential third-party, conduct an initial due diligence exercise to: